chgiak/hugo-blox-builder/starters/academic-cv/content/publication/A GIS platform for automatic navigation into Georeferenced  Scenes using GIS Scene Explorer (GIS-SE)/index.md

 ---
-title: 'A Collaborative Framework for Virtual Globe Based 3D City Modeling'
+title: 'A GIS platform for automatic navigation into Georeferenced Scenes using GIS Scene Explorer (GIS-SE)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here